Lalit-kishor/Library-Management-System/README.md

 NOTE -> "books.js" file has been made inside "models" folder.
 Here "models" folder is not showing but in VS Code it is there.

-I have used MongoDB database to store data and "Insomnia" API development platform to add books,update a book,ans delete a book.
+I have used MongoDB database to store data and "Insomnia" API development platform to add books,update a book,ans delete a book using suitable API testing methods.